 This research shows where the state economy has been and where it is headed in the near-term and the factors that have caused it to change.

-- Colorado is one of the states where the economy is not operating efficiently because the unemployment rate is too low.
+- The Colorado economy is not operating efficiently because the unemployment rate is too low.